Saturday, June 07, 2008

 • The GhosTrain project will be developed in two phases with three principal outcomes, Radio Broadcasts, a Web presence and an Architectonic sound installation.

 GhosTrain will develop an extensive Social Network primarily through the content generation phase of Archival Research and especially the Oral History project.
-I envisage maintaining and developing local groups and encourage them to become involved with the subsequent web and installation aspects of the project.
+I envisage maintaining and developing local groups and encouraging them to become involved with the subsequent web and installation aspects of the project.

 Audioworks for Radio Broadcast: